vortex2jm/video-summarizer/README.md

  2. Transcripts the audio with FasterWhisper model;
  3. Uses DeepSeek to create a summary with the transcripted audio;

+ - Create an API Key in [https://openrouter.ai/](https://openrouter.ai/) to enjoy all features of the script.

 ### Requirements
 ```bash
 sudo apt install ffmpeg